What Factors Affect The Cost Of Aluminium Fabrication?

 Type and Grade of Aluminium

-Different types of aluminium, such as standard aluminium and specialised alloys, have different price points.
+Different types of aluminium, such as standard and specialised alloys, have different price points.
 High-grade aluminium or specialised alloys tend to be more expensive, thus increasing the overall cost of the fabrication process.

 Quantity and Size of Aluminium